-The importance of talking to patients in their language, not medical terminology.
+The importance of talking to patients in their language.

 Do you remember a few years back when Allegra came out?
 After they aired their commercial, which showed people happy and dancing around a field and everybody rushed to the doctor saying they were depressed and needed Allegra.
 Which we all know has nothing to do with depression, but it’s for your allergies.

 These major drug companies were expecting patients to self-diagnose their needs and run to their doctor requesting that particular drug.